 SunGO is a smartcard-based fare payment system.
 I can add money to my SunGO card at a ticket vending machine (TVM), at a Fry's store, or through Sun Tran's website.
 Then, I just need to tap the SunGO card on the fare box located on every bus.
 A transfer is automatically loaded onto the SunGO card, and it's valid for 2 hours.
 The "no return trip" restriction was also lifted, so a transfer is effectively a 2-hour pass.

 While the above sounds great, in practice, adding money to a SunGO card has been difficult.
 There are exactly three TVMs across the entire city, one in each transit center.
 There are more Fry's Food Stores, but none is within walking distance from the university.
-Even if I went to Fry's for groceries, recharging SunGO would be time consuming because the only machine is located at the customer service desk which usually have a long line.
+Even if I went to Fry's for groceries, recharging SunGO would be time consuming because the only machine is located at the customer service desk which usually has a long line.
 The online option usually works, but I have to wait about 2 hours before the money is available, and would be denied boarding if I try to get on a bus earlier than that.

 Another problem is, it is difficult to tell exactly how much money is left on a SunGO card.
 Neither TVM nor Fry's could tell me accurately.
 The only way is to call Sun Tran customer service phone line, or visit Sun Tran's office in downtown.